How Often Do You Need to Water A Snake Plant?

 A snake plant or philodendron is a great indoor houseplant.
 These plants don't require much light and thrive in low-humidity environments.
 They also look good indoors year-round, regardless of climate.
 The downside is that these plants get thirsty, requiring regular watering.

 You should water your Snake Plant fortnightly, letting its soil completely dry out between watering.
-If the soil is still moist after two weeks, you can water your snake plant once a month during winter.
+If the soil is still moist after two weeks, you can water your snake plant monthly during winter.
 Dig in to learn more details about the snake plant.

 In contrast to other indoor plants, snake plants are highly drought-tolerant.
 Because of this trait, snake plants only require 1-2 weeks of watering.
-Water is important, but don't forget.
-During water shortages, snake plants can survive without water for up to two weeks.
+Water is important, but don’t forget.
+Snake plants can survive without water for up to two weeks during water shortages.

 They prefer dry intervals between waterings.
 Knowing when and how to water your snake plant will help you avoid watering mistakes.
 If you follow these tips, you will have no problem caring for a snake plant.